Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.2 =
+* Hopefully fixed inability for plugin to save settings in some circumstances (thanks to all who kept reporting this issue).
+* Settings page is using tabs now.
+* Fixed default settings were not set upon plugin activation.
 * Fixed some lines that couldn't be translated to other languages (thanks to jranavas).

 = 1.3.1 =
 * Fixed potential issue with passwords that had special characters.